-The financial statements of the Company for the year ended 31 March 2017 were audited by BDO Limited.
+The financial statements of the Company for the year ended 31 March 2018 were audited by BDO Limited.
 A resolution will be proposed at the forthcoming annual general meeting of the Company to re-appoint BDO Limited as auditor of the Company.
+There has been no change of auditor of the Company since the Listing Date.